-1 DAY TRIP - ROSS ON WYE
+1 DAY CANOE TRIP - ROSS ON WYE TO SYMONDS YAT

-This canoe hire trip can be completed in a single day.
+This canoe trip can be completed in a single day.
 The first half of the day you canoe from Ross on Wye to Kerne bridge and takes about 2 and a half hours, the second half of the day you canoe from Kerne bridge to Symonds yat which also takes about 2 and a half hours.
 We recommend taking a stop off at either Kerne bridge or Lower Lydbrook for lunch and you can spend up to about an hour, this makes the total canoe trip roughly 6 hours in total.

 CANOEING FROM ROSS ON WYE TO KERNE BRIDGE